AlexDeFoc/goRunner/README.md

 So now i will list what you can support/contribute to this reposity with:
 1. Examples in general
 2. Scripts for the examples in other scripting languages, other then powershell.
 Especially for the Linux community, and Mac too but they are a fork of Linux. haha lol, burning take.
-3. Any optimisation for the main code or how we handle the programs file, maybe we can switch to something like hashtables/maps?
-I don't even know what are they.
-Still learning Golang.
-4. Any optimisation for the scripts/examples.
+3. Any optimisation for the scripts/examples.

 ## Notes from me:
 What i wish for this project is to hold it's simplicity, blazing fast speed and ease of use, and also modularity and flexibility.
 But any suggestions are warmed welcomed.
 Thank you, have a nice day and thanks for reading!